 - Transferring one item into one empty slot (no written numbers) – ages 18m+ (approx)

 - Matching items according to their number symbol – ages 3.5+ (approx.)

 It is important to use objects that are uniform in size and shape, as to isolate the math concept.

-    The one to one correspondence activities you set up for your child should be self-correcting; have a control of error.
-The control of error for one to one correspondence activities is the number should be the total number of manipulatives available to the child.
+The control of error for one-to-one correspondence activities is the number should be the total number of manipulatives available to the child.

 For example, if your child is placing beans into 10 small bowls and they are tasked with filling each bowl with beans in increasing order, they should be given a total of 55 beans.